nixos-lima/nixos-lima/README.md

 # Run NixOS on a Lima VM

-A NixOS flake for building a [Lima](https://lima-vm.io)-compatible system image.
+A NixOS flake that generates a [Lima](https://lima-vm.io)-compatible system image and provides a NixOS module that runs in a Lima guest VM and configures the machine at boot-time using Lima configuration "userdata" and runs the `lima-guestagent` daemon as a `systemd` service.

-This is a based on [kasuboski/nixos-lima](https://github.com/kasuboski/nixos-lima) and there are about a half-dozen [forks](https://github.com/kasuboski/nixos-lima/forks) of that repo, but none of them (yet) seem to be making much of an effort to be generic/reusable, accept contributions, create documentation, etc. So I created this repo to try to create something that multiple developers can use and contribute to.
-(So now there are a _half-dozen plus one_ projects 🤣  -- see [xkcd "Standards"](https://xkcd.com/927/))
+Most users will want to fork the [NixOS Lima VM Config Sample](https://github.com/nixos-lima/nixos-lima-config-sample) or copy its approach.
+This will allow you to customize your system configuration while benefitting from bug fixes and other updates to this flake.

-There has been ongoing discussion in https://github.com/lima-vm/lima/discussions/430, and I have proposed there to create a "unified" project.
-If you have input or want to collaborate, please comment there or open an issue or pull request here.
-I'm also happy to archive this project and contribute to another one if other collaborators think that is a better path forward.
+You can separately fork/clone this repository if you want to make improvements to the generated starter image or to the `lima-init` or `lima-guestagent` services, but you should avoid making local customizations to your clone of this repository.
+This also makes it easier to submit _Pull Requests_ if you are so inclined.

 Currently, this flake supports building and booting a Lima NixOS image on both Linux and macOS and rebuilding NixOS from inside the VM.
-(I have not tested on x86, but it should work with minor tweaks.)
-Several of the existing forks contain features I would like to see integrated.

 ## Design Goals

 The following are the design goals that I think are important, but I'm definitely open to suggestions for changing these.
 (Just open an issue.)

 1. Nix flake that can build a bootable NixOS Lima-compatible image
-2. Be as generic and reusable by others as possible
+2. Nix modules for the systemd services that initialize and configure the system
-3. Nix modules for the systemd services that initialize and configure the system
+3. User customization of NixOS Lima instance is done separately from initial image creation
-4. User customization of NixOS Lima instance is done separately from initial image creation
+4. Keep the base image and Nix services module as generic and reusable by others as possible
-5. Track the current nixos-unstable branch in Nix
+5. Track `nixpkgs/nixos-unstable` and switch to `nixpkgs/nixos-25.11` when it is branched off.

 ## Prerequisites